 Related: Weird Fun Facts

-The architect behind the strange building was William H. Whyte who stated that the AT&T building had the biggest blank wall in the world.
-Made with concrete panels on the outside, they used flame-retardant granite to ensure that the building could handle a fire…or a bomb.
+The architect behind the strange building was William H. Whyte.
+He stated that the AT&T building had the biggest blank wall in the world.
+Made with concrete panels on the outside, they used flame-retardant granite to ensure that the building could handle a fire or a bomb.

-Of course, with all those electronics running on the inside, things can get pretty hot on the inside.
-Since the building has no windows, they did add in a couple of ventilation openings to help push out the hot air.
+With all those electronics running on the inside, things can get pretty hot on the inside.
+Since the building has no windows, they did add in ventilation openings to help push out the hot air.
 The building also has six giant air ducts to keep things cool.

-The mistake was that the back-up generator that had always worked in the past did not turn on that day.
-The people who were supposed to maintain it did not.
-Then, no one heard or noticed the alarms.
+Turns out that the mistake was that the back-up generator that had always worked in the past did not turn on that day.
+And the people who were supposed to maintain it did not.
+Finally, there were alarms, but no one noticed them.

 Nuclear Fears Affected Building Design and Architecture